Turandot: Performance history

 Turandot premiered at the La Scala opera house in Milan, Italy, on 25 April 1926, a year and five months after Puccini's death.
 Rosa Raisa played Turandot.
 Tenors Miguel Fleta and Franco Lo Giudice alternated in the role of Prince Calaf, with Fleta singing the role on opening night.
 It was conducted by Arturo Toscanini.
 In the middle of Act III, the orchestra stopped playing.
 Toscanini turned to the audience and announced, "Qui finisce l'opera, perché a questo punto il maestro è morto" ("Here the opera ends, because at this point the maestro died").
 The curtain was then lowered.
-A reporter for La Stampa recorded the words slightly differently: "Qui finisce l'opera, rimasta incompiuta per la morte del povero Puccini" ("Here the opera ends, left incomplete by the death of the late Puccini").
+A reporter for La Stampa recorded the words slightly differently: "Qui finisce l'opera, rimasta incompiuta per la morte del povero Puccini" ("Here the opera ends, left incomplete by the death of the poor Puccini").
 Others have reported that Toscanini said "Here, the Maestro laid down his pen."
 A newspaper report from 1926 states that Puccini asked Toscanini to stop the opera performance in the middle of Act III.
 The second and subsequent performances of the 1926 La Scala season included Alfano's ending.

 Soon after its premiere in Milan, Turandot spread to other cities.

 For many years, the government of the People's Republic of China forbade performance of Turandot because they said it portrayed China and the Chinese unfavorably.
 Instead of a single nationwide decree against it, any attempts to produce it were not approved.
 In the late 1990s they relented, and in September 1998 the opera was performed for eight nights as Turandot at the Forbidden City, complete with opulent sets and soldiers from the People's Liberation Army as extras.
 It was an international collaboration, with director Zhang Yimou as choreographer and Zubin Mehta as conductor.
 The singing roles saw Giovanna Casolla, Audrey Stottler, and Sharon Sweet as Princess Turandot; Sergej Larin and Lando Bartolini as Calaf; and Barbara Frittoli, Cristina Gallardo-Domâs, and Barbara Hendricks as Liù.

 The aria "Nessun dorma" has long been a staple of operatic recitals.
 Luciano Pavarotti popularized the piece beyond the opera world in the 1990s with his performance of it for the 1990 World Cup, which received a global audience.
 Both Pavarotti and Plácido Domingo released singles of the aria, with Pavarotti's reaching number 2 in the UK.
 The Three Tenors performed the aria at three subsequent World Cup Finals, in 1994 in Los Angeles, 1998 in Paris, and 2002 in Yokohama.
 Many crossover and pop artists have performed and recorded it and the aria has been used in the soundtracks of numerous films.
 Turandot is a staple of the standard operatic repertoire and it appears as number 17 on the Operabase list of the most-performed operas worldwide.